Fiscal sponsorship

 What types of fundraising projects are eligible?

-Authorized fundraising activities are:
+Authorized fundraising activities are as follows:

 When must the fundraising project be carried out?